Banner

-For a short time, when England was afraid of a French invasion, the inn was the Headquarters for Colonel Robert Hall's, Devon and Cornwall Fencibles.
-They were raised in 1794 to patrol the coast and protect the citizens from an incursion during the Napoleonic emergency.
+For a short time, when England was expecting a Napoleon led French invasion, the inn was the Headquarters for Colonel Robert Hall's, Devon and Cornwall Fencibles.
+They were raised in 1794 to patrol the coast and protect the citizens from an incursion during the emergency.

-Wrestling also used to take place here - a serious and tough version of the sport that attracted large crowds.
+Topsham’s annual Wrestling Match was held on the bowling green at the rear of the inn, which was in existence from at least 1687 until its last remembered use in 1917.
+The wrestling was a serious and tough version of the sport, that attracted large crowds.
 One Abraham Cann who came from Colebrooke, near Crediton, was a great favourite with the betting clientele - he is believed to have been the champion of England in 1827.
+Cann appeared with his brother at Topsham as early as 1822, while the last wrestling match at the Salutation, appears to have been as late as 1876.

 Some past landlords -